austinhoang221/Telegram-chatbot/README.md

 ## How to run the project?

 First install the npm dependencies by running `npm install`.
 Then start the project by running `npm start`.
-After these steps you can send the commands to the Telegram bot to get the prices for cryptocurrencies, for example, `/price BTC` (for getting the price of Bitcoin).
+After these steps you can send the commands to the Telegram bot to get the prices for cryptocurrencies, for example, `/start` (for getting the real time price of Bitcoin).